hawaiidatascience/metaflowmics/metagenomics-pipelines/Pipeline-16S/README.rst

 Read filtering (Dada2)
 ^^^^^^^^^^^^^^^^^^^^^^
-`filterAndTrim()`: Reads are truncated at positions {fwd: 220}-{rev: 190} or at the first occurrence of a base of quality {2} or lower.
-Reads matching the phiX genome are {discarded}, as well as reads with an expected number of errrors above {maxEE}.
-Reads shorter than {20} bp are filtered out.
-Finally, samples with less than 50 reads are discarded.
+`filterAndTrim()`: Reads are truncated at positions <fwd: 220>-<rev: 190> or at the first occurrence of a base of quality <truncQ: 2> or lower.
+Reads matching the phiX genome are <discarded>, as well as reads with an expected number of errrors above <maxEE: 3>.
+Reads shorter than <minLength: 20bp> are filtered out.
+Finally, samples with less than <minReads: 50> reads are discarded.

 Denoising (Dada2)
 ^^^^^^^^^^^^^^^^^